hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ## md5sum

 When you are copying files between two locations and you want to ensure the copying went smoothly or are interested to see if two files are the same.
 Checksums can be thought of as an alphanumeric fingerprint for a file and they are used to ensure that two files are the same.
-It is common for people/insitutions to provide an list of md5sums for files that are availible to download. `md5sum` is one common checksum. ***Importantly, it is theorectically possible that two different files have the same md5sum, but it is practically nearly impossible.*** The syntax for checking the md5sum of a file is:
+It is common for people/insitutions to provide a list of md5sums for files that are availible to download. `md5sum` is one common checksum. ***Importantly, it is theorectically possible that two different files have the same md5sum, but it is practically nearly impossible.*** The syntax for checking the md5sum of a file is:

 ```bash
 md5sum <file>